QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

 11. (Optional) [Uninstall the old template.](/doc/templates/#uninstalling)
     Make sure that the template you're uninstalling is the old one, not the new one!

-## StandaloneVMs
+## Standalones

-The procedure for upgrading a Debian [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a template.
+The procedure for upgrading a Debian [standalone](/doc/standalone-and-hvm/) is the same as for a template.

 ## Release-specific notes